Aquafina-water-bottle/jp-mining-note/docs/docs/other.md

 # Changing colors
-Most color changes can be done by simply editing a CSS variable.
+Most color changes can be done by simply overriding a CSS variable.
 These variables are shown at the very top of the main CSS sheet.
-For example, the following changes the main accent color of the card:
+For example, `--accent` is the variable that specifies the main accent color of the card, as well as the color of the text when bolded.
+To override this variable, place this **at the end of the styles sheet**:

 ```css
 :root {